andreaferretti/factor-tutorial/README.md

 Factor is a *concatenative* programming language in the spirit of [Forth](http://en.wikipedia.org/wiki/Forth_%28programming_language%29).
 What does this even mean?

-To understand cocatenative programming, imagine a world where every value is a function, and the only operation allowed is function composition.
+To understand concatenative programming, imagine a world where every value is a function, and the only operation allowed is function composition.
 Since function composition is so pervasive, it is implicit, and functions can be literally juxtaposed in order to compose them.
 So if `f` and `g` are two functions, their composition is just `f g` (unlike in mathematical notation, functions are read from left to right, so this means first execute `f`, then execute `g`).

 This requires some explanation, since we know functions often have multiple inputs and outputs, and it is not always the case that the output of `f` matches the input of `g`.
 For instance, `g` may need access to values computed by earlier functions.
 But the only thing that `g` can see is the output of `f`, so the output of `f` is the whole state of the world as far as `g` is concerned.
 To make this work, functions have to thread the global state, passing it to each other.